Baby Throwing Up Mucus – Causes and Preventive Tips

-Crying is the only form of communication that babies are aware of, so they may burst into tears to convey hunger, fear, pain, or even plain irritation.
+Crying is the only form of communication babies are aware of, so they may burst into tears to convey hunger, fear, pain, or even plain irritation.
 However, suppose a baby continues to cry intensely for an extended period.
 In that case, it can cause the gag reflex in the throat to be stimulated and lead to the baby coughing heavily or even throwing up.

-The presence of viruses or bacteria that infect the stomach or the throat have a higher chance of resulting in vomiting.
+The presence of viruses or bacteria that infect the stomach or the throat has a higher chance of vomiting.
 Throat infection usually causes cold and cough, both of which can trigger the gag reflex and lead to vomiting.
 Any digestive tract infection can cause the body to repeatedly throw up food due to the weak capacity of the stomach and intestines.

-Vomiting is usually a biological reaction to remove any toxic substance from the body, and the same is true for an allergic reaction as well.
+Vomiting is usually a biological reaction to remove any toxic substance from the body; the same is true for an allergic reaction.
 An allergy is nothing but the response of the body’s immune system to an allergen, which could range from anything such as nuts to milk to fish and so on.
-Such conditions usually occur if you have introduced your baby to a new food type recently.
+Such conditions usually occur if you have recently introduced your baby to a new food type.

 9. Quick milk flow can also cause a baby to vomit

-Certain women tend to have nipples that are larger than usual or use bottles which have holes that are bigger than what’s usually available in the market.
-These can result in a milk flow that is fast and in copious amounts, causing the baby to drink down the milk speedily.
+Certain women tend to have nipples larger than usual or use bottles with holes more significant than what’s usually available in the market.
+These can result in a fast milk flow and copious amounts, causing the baby to drink the milk speedily.
 Since the baby’s tummy is still in its development phase, it won’t be prepared for the intake of this quantity and may react naturally by throwing up.